-The subcommittee will be co-chaired by one public sector and one private or not-for-profit sector individual.
-Co-chairs will serve two year terms (2020-21, and 2022-23).
-The first co-chair will be appointed by Washington State Department of Health (DOH).
-Subsequent chairs will be appointed by the voting members of the committee.
+The subcommittee will be co-chaired by one public sector and one private sector individual.
+Co-chairs will serve two year terms (2018-19, 2020-21, and 2022-23).
+The public sector chair will be appointed by WSP or WTSC.
+The private sector chair will be